How do I sign up to get Office for free?

 What happens when I graduate or my Lafayette account is deactivated?

 Student access will typically end around January 31 of the year following graduation.
 Faculty and staff access will cease immediately upon deactivation of one’s Lafayette credentials.
 Files stored on OneDrive will need to be saved elsewhere.
-Please contact the Help Desk for advice or assistance.

 What is OneDrive and how do I set up an account?